harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

 added maintenance burden and I *hope* we do not have too many such PTLC link-level protocols (ideally just one).

-Thus:

-* PTLCs over Lightning require that two nodes on the same channel agree to establish a PTLC between them, thus requires link-level compatibility.
-* PTLCs over Lightning require that the ultimate sender and the ultimate receiver understand this new thing, with payment points instead of payment hashes and payment scalars instead of payment preimages, thus requires remote compatibility.
-  Worse, it requires that *every* forwarding node between them *also* understand this new thing.

 ### Taproot-addressed Channels

 One solution for improving the